 Make your own pantry staples

 Her quick pickling technique was a revelation.
-But, it his her garlic sauteed greens recipe that I liked the best.
+But, it is her garlic sauteed greens recipe that I liked the best.

 I have never eaten enough greens, so when I discovered you could cook a big batch and put some of them in the fridge I tried it.
-Adding a handful to a omelette for breakfast is a wonderful way to start the day right.
+Adding a handful to an omelet for breakfast is a wonderful way to start the day right.
 I also like the oat pancakes, which you can eat straight away or use later.

 Chez Panisse recipes revealed